‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

 - Negotiate with your child about what’s an appropriate amount of time to spend online.
 Software programs that can limit the amount of time spent online might be useful for some families.

 - Regularly check the privacy settings on social networking sites, then ask your child to update her page accordingly.
 Facebook occasionally changes its default privacy settings, sometimes revealing more private information than users had intended.
-Note that Facebook’s default privacy setting allows everyone on the internet to see your child’s photos, videos and status updates (not just the people who are friends with your child), although this default setting is more restricted for under-18s than for adults.
+Note that Facebook’s default privacy setting allows everyone on the internet to see your child’s photos, videos and status updates – not just the people who are friends with your child.
+Privacy settings can be adjusted to allow only direct friends to see them.
+But if someone else tags your child in a picture, that person’s privacy settings apply to the image.

-- Your child should keep her passwords and log-in details private and secret from her friends.
-She should also make sure she logs out after using public computers, such as at a library.
+- Your child should keep his passwords and log-in details private and secret from his friends.
+He should also make sure he logs out after using public computers, such as at a library.

 Inappropriate content and comment

-- Talk with your child about considering his reputation and those of his peers when uploading photos and making comments.
-As a general guideline, if your child wouldn’t do or say something in front of a live audience, he shouldn’t put it on his page.
+- Talk with your child about considering her reputation and those of her peers when uploading photos and making comments.
+Encourage her to think carefully about any comments, images or videos she wants to post.
+Ask her to think about whether there would be anyone who might be offended by the post or use it to humiliate or bully her or someone else.
+As a general guideline, if your child wouldn’t do or say something in front of a live audience, she shouldn’t put it on her page.
 This also goes for images, videos and information about friends.

-- Your child should be aware of the consequences that might occur if she posts provocative or embarrassing photos of himself or others online.
-She might also like to think about what might happen if she poses for inappropriate photos in real life, such as at parties.
+- Your child should be aware of the consequences that might occur if he posts provocative or embarrassing photos of himself or others online.
+He might also like to think about what might happen if he poses for inappropriate photos in real life, such as at parties.
 Read our article on sexting for more information.

-- Encourage your child to be careful with photos that he uploads.
+- Encourage your child to be careful with photos that she uploads.
 Some phones and cameras add data to the photo that identifies where it was taken.
+Switching off location services in the phone’s settings will stop this.

-- Encourage your child to only accept ‘friend requests’ if he’s sure of the other person’s identity – that is, if he knows the person really is who they say they are.
+- Encourage your child to accept ‘friend requests’ only if she knows the person and is sure of the other person’s identity – that is, if she knows the person really is who they say they are.

-- Encourage your child to keep privacy settings up to date for sites that let him post where he is – for example, when ‘checking in’ at a café or shop.
+- Encourage your child to keep privacy settings up to date for sites that let her post where she is – for example, when ‘checking in’ at a café or shop.

 Cyberbullying can happen on social networking sites.
 It’s when someone repeatedly uses the site’s online chat, status updates or other functions to harass, humiliate, embarrass, torment, threaten, pick on or intimidate another person.